The Calzone: Plot

+Confident in Nicki's sweet-talking, Jerry drives egregiously over the speed limit and lets her get him off scot-free.
+Running out of quarters, Kramer heats his clothes in Jerry's oven, while Jerry finds that he is overpaying Todd for Peruvian, not Cuban, cigars.
+Todd indignantly denies that he is dating Elaine, then takes her on another non-date, where he introduces her to his parents and tries to kiss her good night.

+To renege on his payment, Jerry sends Nicki to sweet-talk Todd.
+Instead, Todd gets together with Nicki by betting her dinner and losing, exposing his modus operandi to Elaine.
+One rainy day, Newman reveals that he never works in the rain, leaving George high and dry while still taking his money.
+George sends Kramer to Paisano's, where he is inspired to dry his sopping wet clothes in the spacious pizza oven; however, the server refuses Kramer paying with a pantsful of pennies.
+Empty-handed, Kramer tosses his "overcooked" clothes, charred and calzone-scented, in George's office.

+Nicki dumps Jerry, but still sweet-talks him into walking her dog.
+Jerry sends Kramer to pay Todd with $300 in pennies, knocking Todd over.
+Steinbrenner, hungrily waiting for George, smells calzones through the ventilation and ransacks George's office searching for them.
+George explains Kramer's clothes, and Steinbrenner forgets about the calzones as he plans a pennant run by cooking Yankees uniforms in pizza ovens.

 Production

 Writers Alec Berg and Jeff Schaffer got the inspiration for the episode when they took a break from writing for calzones and their contribution to the tip jar went unnoticed.
 Kramer's Italian rant was unscripted, and was improvised by actor Michael Richards during filming.

 In an unused ending to the George story, Steinbrenner decides he no longer wants calzones because the cheese is bad for his health, and says he'll have "a big salad" instead, referencing the episode "The Big Salad".

 Critical response

 Linda S. Ghent, Professor in the Department of Economics at Eastern Illinois University, discusses this episode in terms of incentive and explains:

 George puts a dollar in the tip jar at the pizzeria, but the counterman's head was turned and he didn't see it.
 George laments that it cost him a dollar, but he got no credit for it.
 His altruism is not pure - he gets utility not from giving, but from getting credit for giving.